Caregiver Burnout: How to Take Care of Yourself

 - Experiencing impulses to hurt yourself or the person you are caring for

-- Becoming more irritable, or find yourself making comments, saying, and doing things that are out of character for you
+- Finding yourself saying and doing things that are out of character for you

 - Feeling emotionally and physically exhausted